 As you move the event, the future age of its owner will be shown beneath the timeline – the owner’s age in the event’s original position and the owner’s age for the year over which the event is repositioned.
 You can also easily reposition this event later, on the Timeline screen.

 To the right side of the dialogue, select whether the event will be used as the income’s Start Event or End Event, as shown below.

 Repeat these steps if you need to add a second alternative event to begin or end the income.
 Click Save, top right, only after you’ve completed all your entries for the income.

 Save the income or save and add another income

 16. Click the Done button, top right, to save your changes.

 Tip - If you need to add another income, click the down arrow next to the Done button, top-right, and select Save + Add Another.
-This drop-down option will save John’s ISA into the plan and allow us to continue entering additional investments.
+This drop-down option will save the income into the plan and allow us to continue entering additional income.